-According to the Centers for Disease Control and Prevention (CDC), the most reliable way to prevent HPV infection is to abstain from sexual activity.
+According to the , the most reliable way to prevent HPV infection is to abstain from sexual activity.
 The CDC also suggests condom use and limiting the number of sexual partners as ways to lower risk of becoming infected.
 As well, the organization recommends vaccination at a younger age to help protect against the strains that cause the majority of warts and cancer.

 HPV symptoms take a while to show, so warts may not appear until weeks or months after infection.
 In some cases, genital warts can take years to develop.

 Outbreaks can happen in or around the vagina or anus, on the cervix, in the groin or thigh area, or on the penis or scrotum.
 HPV can also cause warts on your throat, tongue, mouth, or lips.

 For some people, genital warts may clear up on their own within two years, but treatment helps speed up the process.

 Treatment can also prevent possible health complications caused by HPV, as well as: